chuckie82/simS2E/docs/getting_started.rst

   cd /simS2E/workflow
   ./runDM

+Let's open the simulation configuration file again in /simS2E/config/config_sim_example.
+PHASE=DM specifies the Difference Map algorithm for phase retrieval.
+The DM parameters are defined under ###### DM ######.
 When the simulation is complete.
-Exit the docker container by typing "exit" or Contrl+D.
-DM output hdf5 file will be in /host/path/simS2E/data/sim_example/phase.
+Exit the docker container by typing "exit" or Contrl+D. DM output hdf5 file will be in /host/path/simS2E/data/sim_example/phase.

 Setting up Sphinx for documenting simS2E simulation
 =================================================================